jfsorrell/markdownvsc/README.md

 Aside from using a great editor, documenters must choose a syntax that will be flexible as well as sufficient.
 One of the best plain-text markup languages in existnce is Markdown.
 Markdown can be used in editors like VSC, and can be used as docs-as-code.
 While developers are creating changes and pushing code to the repository, writers can access, update, and release documentation faster and with accuracy.

 Markdown is a series of simple formatting elements that denote or signal the details of your text.
 For example the "#" sign is used to denote a heading.
-All of Mardown's elements are keyboard friendly, making for faster writing.
+All of Markdown's elements are keyboard friendly, making for faster writing.
 Below is a quick cheat sheet of commonly used formatting elements:

 - "#" : heading
 - "##": sub-heading